 Mr. Flu and Me: A Love Story

-For much of the past week I’ve been entertaining a ‘flu virus that finally brought me to my knees, or at least to my bed, on Sunday afternoon.
-I’ve felt it lurking about for quite some time — maybe three weeks now.
-It started when I woke up one morning and my throat felt like it had had sea salt rubbed into it by a particularly spiny and enthusiastic mollusk.
-Next, my nose was flooded with a tide that swooshed its way uphill towards my sinuses.
-This was followed by several mornings when I struggled to climb out of the waves of sleep, only to feel as though I’d turned amphibian and was now living permanently underwater, all sounds muffled by the encroaching tide.
+For much of the past week I’ve been entertaining a ‘flu virus that finally brought me to my knees, or at least to my bed, by Sunday afternoon.
+I’ve felt it lurking for maybe three weeks now.
+One morning my throat felt like it had been scrubbed with sea salt by a spiny and particularly enthusiastic mollusk.
+Next, my nose flooded with a tide that swooshed up into my sinuses and stayed there.
+Several mornings, I struggled to climb out of waves of sleep, only to feel myself amphibian, all sounds muffled by the swaying sea in which I now lived.

 Then I heard the doorbell ring.

-For a while, I managed to ignore the flu that was banging on my front door.
-I did this by ingesting massive doses of oil of oregano and falling into bed each night at nine o’clock.
+For a while, I managed to ignore the flu that commenced hammering on my front door.
+I ingested pungent doses of oil of oregano, fell into bed some nights by seven o’clock.
 But my visitor would not go away.
 He knocked and called and pounded.
 He demanded to be let in.
-So, with as much grace as I could muster between bouts of sneezing punctuated by breathtaking coughing fits, I opened the door and made my visitor welcome.
+So, with as much grace as I could muster between bouts of sneezing punctuated by breathtaking coughing fits, I opened the door and welcomed my visitor in.

-Now, I know from long experience that there’s a protocol to entertaining an illness.
-He (or she!) wants to be acknowledged; wants to be honored as a distinguished guest, an angel disguised in a Kleenex tuxedo.
-He likes to be seated in the most comfortable chair, and offered cups of mint tea and the best brioches in the house.
+There’s a protocol to entertaining an illness.
+He (or she!) wants to be welcomed with open arms; honored as a distinguished guest, an angel in a Kleenex tuxedo.
+He likes to be snuggled in a comfortable armchair, offered cups of mint tea and the best chocolate beignets.
 And why not?
 Like any good guest, he comes bearing gifts.
-And the timing of his visit is impeccable.
+The timing of his visit is impeccable.

-I don’t get sick very often, but when I do, it’s almost always when I’ve arrived at a new cliff-edge in my own growth, and I’m trying not to look at the abyss just beyond my feet.
-Usually, for a while before illness knocks on my door, I’m Very, Very Busy.
-I plunge into my work with great efficiency and enthusiasm, Getting Things Done, sometimes months ahead of schedule.
-I give my lovely clients extra time on their hour-long sessions with me because it’s important to Finish What We Started.
-I answer all my emails on the very day that they arrive in my Inbox, and get my tax information organized with such brilliance that my accountant phones to thank me for making his life so easy during his busiest season.
+I don’t get sick often, but when I do, I’ve generally arrived at a new cliff-edge in my own creative evolution and am trying not to peer down at the abyss just beyond my feet.
+For a while before illness knocks on my door, I’m Very, Very Busy.
+I plunge into work with great efficiency and enthusiasm, Getting Things Done, sometimes months ahead of schedule; answer emails on the very day that they land in my Inbox; get my tax information organized with such efficiency that my accountant phones to thank me for making her life easy during her busiest season.

 All the while, out of the corner of my eye, I warily watch the crumbling cliff-edge beside me, smell the sour whiff of guano lining its plunging sides, and hear the sea smashing against the rocks a thousand feet below.

-Beyond the warm light cast by my lovely house, beyond the fringes of my friendly back yard, lies the Vast Unknown.
+Beyond the warm amber light cast by my lovely house, beyond the fringes of my friendly garden, lies the Vast Unknown.
 It’s dark out there; the sea unfathomable, un-crossable except by putting my life on the line.
-The bushes are scary, the towering fir trees on the cliff’s edge writhe in a cold wind.
-And I’m supposed to leave my comfortable home and find a way to cross this ink-dark sea?
+Scowling bushes hide who-knows-what dangers; towering fir trees lean over the cliff’s edge, writhe in a fierce wind.
+I’m supposed to leave my comfortable home and cross this unknown sea?

 No thanks, I say.
 I’m busy!

-So I scurry back from the edge, my heart pounding, my palms sweaty, my nose running — pretending a nonchalance I don’t feel.
-Back to the safety of my house, my front door, my living room.
+So, I scurry back from the edge, heart pounding, neck slick with sweat, nose running — pretending a nonchalance I don’t feel.
+Back to the safety of my house, my front door, my lovely living room.

 And then, there’s that knocking.

 Ah yes, Mr. Flu, come on in.
-What can I do for you?
+I’m sorry I kept you waiting.
 A conversation, you say?

-And that’s where we begin — where the voyage that’s calling me now begins.
-With a conversation.
-Mr. Flu and I lie in bed with a growing mound of Kleenex on the floor beside us, a big box of tissues clutched to my breast, cocooned in a warm down quilt with a hot-water bottle snuggled against my feet.
-Hello, I say, to Me, Myself and I. Who wants to tell me how they feel about this sea we have to cross?
+That’s where we begin.
+Mr. Flu and I lie in my bed with a growing mound of Kleenex on the floor beside us, a big box of tissues clutched to my chest, cocooned in a warm wool quilt, hot packs tucked against my feet.
+Hello, I say, to Me, Myself and I. Who wants to tell me how they feel about this sea we’re invited to explore?
 Where is the boat of my heart?
 The raft of my belly?
-The timid self who wonders: are there sharks out there that will eat me?
-The practical self who demands: just how are we going to get down that cliff any way?
+My timid self wonders: are there sharks out there?
+Will they eat me?
+My practical self demands a plan, ropes and crampons, equipment to rappel down the cliff to the sea.

 We talk and talk.
 Not all at once.
 I stop to sleep, and eat, and blow my nose, and do other things too tedious to mention.
 But we talk.
-I find out that my body wants more time to rest and play and goof off.
-It doesn’t want to so much as look at a clock for a very long time, and as for email — phhhtt!.
+My body wants time to rest and play and goof off; to not look at a clock for a very long time, and as for work — phhhtt!.

-The boat of my heart is already on the sea and is so happy to be there, to be launched on this new adventure.
-There’s such space and freedom here, it tells me, and friendly waves to carry us to new shores.
-New places to explore; new people to meet.
-A new life to live.
-There are stars to light the way, and the wide arms of an encircling horizon to welcome and shelter us.
+The boat of my heart is already on the sea, delighted to be launched on this new adventure.
+There’s space and freedom here, it tells me, friendly waves carrying us to new shores.
+Wondrous places to explore; lovely people to meet.
+An interesting new life, with stars to light the way, the wide arms of an encircling horizon to welcome and shelter us.
 Hooray, it says!
 Come on in!

-My belly asks, wistfully: who will go there with me?
+My belly asks, wistfully: Who will go with me?
 Are the natives friendly on the other side?
-Above all, who will I be when we get there?
+Who will I be when we get there?
 Will I recognize myself?

-Many conversations later, I begin to feel a bit better.
-Mr. Flu goes home to get a change of clothes and bring me some soup.
-I walk to the cliff edge in my pyjamas in the clear light of day, and admire the muscular rippling of the shining pewter waves.
-Take in a deep breath, through my snuffly nose, of the briny sea air.
+Many conversations later, I begin to feel less soggy, less wobbly.
+Mr. Flu leaves to get a change of clothes and bring me soup.
+I walk to the cliff edge in my pyjamas in the clear light of day and admire the muscular ripple of shining pewter waves.
+Breathe, through my snuffly nose, the briny, bracing tang of ocean air.

-An eagle calls from overhead and asks if I want a ride to the beach below.
+An eagle calls from overhead: Do I want a ride to the beach below?

 Soon, I say.
 Not quite yet, but soon.